joshuamccluskey/reading-notes/301/read-4.md

 #### Why would we use a ternary operator?

+It's shorter than writing out a multi line if statement into one line.

 It is a conditional statement with a true false outcome.
 __WTF__ syntax: **W**hat's the condition `?` **T**rue output `:` **F**alse output `;`